semrush/intergalactic/website/docs/terms/privacy/privacy.md

 #### 3.3.1.
 Device and Usage Data

 When users come to our websites, we may track, collect, and aggregate information indicating, among other things, which pages of our websites were visited, the order in which they were visited, when they were visited, and which hyperlinks were clicked.
 We also collect information from the URLs from which you linked to our websites.
 Collecting such information may involve logging the IP address, operating system and browser software used by each user of the websites.
-We may be able to determine from an IP address a user’s Internet Service Provider and the geographic location of his or her point of connectivity.
+We may be able to determine from an IP address a user’s Internet Service Provider and the geographic location of their or their point of connectivity.

 #### 3.3.2.
 Third-Party Widgets